Mohamed-Ishak/Weather-Application/README.md

  4) Build an Emulator
  5) Appium Server
  6) Appim Inspector and I have used UiAutomatorViewr in inspecting the elements
- 7) Eclipse IDE and install some plugins like (Cucumber, TestNG , BrowserStack) From it's Market Place
+ 7) Eclipse IDE and install some plugins like (Cucumber, TestNG ) From it's Market Place
  8) Apache Maven 3.9.5

 Define Some Envrioment Variables like